Adult social care statistics

 We continue to monitor care home resident deaths through our weekly datasets.
 We have published a series of articles that take a detailed look at deaths involving COVID-19 in the care sector in England and Wales.
 We have also published a release looking at coronavirus and the social impacts of unpaid carers in Great Britain in April 2021.
 This release uses indicators from the ONS’s Opinion and Lifestyle Survey.

 The Adult Social Care team have worked with the Care Quality Commission to publish estimates of the number of people who self-fund their care in England from 2019 to 2020.
 The new experimental method uses weighted data to produce the estimate.

 We hope to continue to work with experts in this area to learn more about the self-funding population across the four nations.
 Find out more about our plans to understand the self-funding population on our blog.

 Monitoring care sector activity

-The Adult Social Care Team are working to badge this publication as an official National Statistic.
+The Adult Social Care Team are working to badge this publication as an accredited official statistic.
 The team are also working to produce a quality and methodology information (QMI) and quality assurance of administrative data (QAAD) for this publication.

 We used 2011 census data to produce a new estimate of life expectancy in care homes in England and Wales.
 We will update these estimates once we have data from Census 2021.